Are you planning a trip to Europe and looking for the best things to do in Italy? If so, then you need to look no further than right here!

 Explore Boboli Gardens

-Italy offers many activities that can appeal to everyone.
-The Boboli Gardens are there perfect destination and getaway to cater to everyone.
-Boboli Gardens offer beauty and history and is sure to engage all aspects of the intellect.
 This wonderful pit stop on your journey is well worth your time and schedule.
 If you have time for only activity or destination when in Florence, this is the place to see.
-As museums go, Boboli Gardens is top of the list and will definitely be one of the most memorable things to do in Italy.
+As museums go, Boboli Gardens is top of the list and will definitely be one of the best things to do in Italy.

 Visit the Island of Capri

 The Island of Capri, located in the Bay of Naples is a must-see on your things to do in Italy list.
 If you are looking for the beautiful jewel tones of the Mediterranean, Capri is the perfect spot.
 This island is one of the most well-known islands in Italy and one visit here you can see why.

 Known for its rugged landscapes and incredible cliffs, this small getaway off the coasts of Sorrento and Naples offers the perfect escape.
 It is one of the prettiest places to visit in Italy!

 This small island is a playground for the fun-loving adult with a taste for the finer things.
 Capri is full of boutique shops and hotels and is not short of fine dining.
 If you’re not staying for the night, even a day trip is necessary when you plan your schedule.